savya08/Machine-Learning-Algorithms/README.md

 - **K-Nearest Neighbours:**
 Supervised learning algorithm used for classification of data into a number of classes.
 A given test point is classified on the basis of the classes of k training points nearest to it.

+- **K-Means Clustering:**
+Unsupervised learning algorithm used for clustering data.
+The idea is to iteratively find k centroids for k clusters on the basis of the (unlabeled) training data available.
+Testing points are classified on the basis of their distance from the centroids - a point belongs to the cluster having its centroid nearest to it.